rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/manage-clusters/nodes-and-node-pools.md

 If there's any error related to user input, the node enters a `cordoned` state because the drain failed.
 You can either correct the input and attempt to drain the node again, or you can abort by uncordoning the node.

 If the drain continues without error, the node enters a `draining` state.
-You'll have the option to stop the drain when the node is in this state, which will stop the drain process and change the node's state to `cordoned`.
+You'll have the option to stop the drain when the node is in this state, which stops the drain process and changes the node's state to `cordoned`.

-Once drain successfully completes, the node will be in a state of `drained`.
+Once drain successfully completes, the node is in a state of `drained`.
 You can then power off or delete the node.

 **Want to know more about cordon and drain?** See the [Kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/).

 ## Labeling a Node to be Ignored by Rancher

-Some solutions, such as F5's BIG-IP integration, may require creating a node that is never registered to a cluster.
+Certain solutions, such as F5's BIG-IP integration, may require creating a node that is never registered to a cluster.

-Since the node will never finish registering, it will always be shown as unhealthy in the Rancher UI.
+Since the node never finishes registering, it is always shown as unhealthy in the Rancher UI.

 In that case, you may want to label the node to be ignored by Rancher so that Rancher only shows nodes as unhealthy when they are actually failing.